Current information to software suppliers

 We will release customer instructions, interface documentation and testing opportunities during spring 2025.

-OP Financial Group will no longer support the SHA1 certificate and digital signature.
-They will be replaced with the SHA256 certificate to ensure increasingly safe services to our customers.
+OP will no longer support the SHA1 algorithm and digital signature.
+They will be replaced with the SHA256 algorithm to ensure increasingly safe services to our customers.

 If you use the Web Services channel, contact your software provider to check whether your software is up to date, and whether it needs to be updated.

-The old SHA1 service will be closed down on 31 August 2025, after which customers must use the SHA256 algorithm.
-Content will not be transmitted through the Web Services channel from 1 September 2025 if the bank connection software uses the old certificate/TLS encryption protocol.
+The old SHA1 service will be closed down on 21 November 2025, after which customers must use the SHA256 algorithm.
+Content will not be transmitted through the Web Services channel from 22 November 2025 if the bank connection software uses the old algorithm/TLS encryption protocol.

 Make the required changes to your software application requests (ApplicationRequest) and SOAP requests (SOAPRequest) to enable the SHA256 algorithm.